dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 window by typing in the command "java -jar MyJSQLView.jar" while in the installation directory.
 A Linux/Unix environment will require the file location to be specified by "./MyJSQLView.jar", remember this must be done with a console that is running within a X Window environment like KDE or Gnome.
+As an alternative some uses who are using large database table with tuples, larger than 300k rows, may need to allocate additional memory by using the command "java -Xmx128m -jar MyJSQLView.jar".

 Copyright Notice: